Critical Communication & Collaboration Blog

 As organizations consider what the future of the workplace will look like, they can’t ignore one particular challenge – employee communication.
 Efficient and effective employee communication has been a common struggle even before the COVID-19 outbreak.

-2021 is full of uncertainty for those in charge of the safety and wellbeing of employees.
+2022 is full of uncertainty for those in charge of the safety and wellbeing of employees.
 Many workplaces like offices or manufacturing and healthcare facilities are still making adjustments following the COVID-19 outbreak.
-Although it see
+Although it seems l

 Public information officers (PIOs) have an extremely important duty in sharing critical information with communities in order to save lives and protect property.